 Provis (2020) performed an extensive field performance evaluation of slag-metakaolin concrete in bridge constructions, revealing a significant 15year increase in service life relative to traditional concrete.
 The research investigated actual structures subjected to de-icing salts and maritime conditions, revealing no corrosion damage in the reinforcement attributable to the enhanced chloride-binding ability of the slag-metakaolin combination.
-Microstructural investigation demonstrated a compact interfacial transition zone (ITZ) and decreased permeability, which successfully impeded the admission of hostile The study demonstrated that long-term endurance was attained without further protective coatings, making this technology economically viable for infrastructure initiatives.
+Microstructural investigation demonstrated a compact interfacial transition zone (ITZ) and decreased permeability, which successfully impeded the admission of hostile The study demonstrated that long-term ions. endurance was attained without further protective coatings, making this technology economically viable for infrastructure initiatives.
 These results provide strong support for the use of slagmetakaolin blends under severe exposure circumstances, resulting in prolonged maintenancefree durations and decreased lifetime expenses.

-developed ultra-low-carbon Juenger (2020)concrete compositions including 70% slag and 5% metakaolin, thereby satisfying Eurocode structural standards.
-The research refined the binder formulation provide early-age strength comparable to Ordinary Portland Cement while decreasing embodied carbon by 65%.
+Juenger (2020) developed ultra-low-carbon concrete compositions including 70% slag and 5% metakaolin, thereby satisfying Eurocode structural standards.
+The research refined the binder formulation to provide early-age strength comparable to Ordinary Portland Cement while decreasing embodied carbon by 65%.
 Utilising rheological investigations, the team formulated viable mixtures appropriate for pumping and casting, tackling prevalent issues associated with high-SCM concentration.
 The study verified that 28day compressive strengths above 40 MPa, meeting structural concrete criteria for beams and columns.
 The synergy between slag and metakaolin enhanced resistance to sulphate attack and carbonation, hence providing long-term durability.
-This document offers a pragmatic framework for decarbonising the

-The study also construction sector while maintaining performance ince the prices of and constructability, facilitating the shift towards per than those of sustainable infrastructure.
+This document offers a pragmatic framework for decarbonising the construction sector while maintaining performance and constructability, facilitating the shift towards sustainable infrastructure.

 Shi (2020) presented an innovative nanomodified slag-metakaolin system, integrating nano-SiO2 to augment flexural strength by 30%.
-The research demonstrated that nanoparticles functioned as nucleation sites, enhancing hydration kinetics and improving the microstructure at the nanoscale.
+The research nucleation sites, enhancing hydration kinetics and improving the microstructure at the nanoscale.
 This led to a more uniform distribution of C-S-H gel, markedly enhancing toughness and fracture resistance.
 The study revealed synergistic effects of nano-SiO2 and metakaolin, enhancing pore structure densification and augmenting bond strength at the aggregate-cement interface.
 These nanomodified composites demonstrated outstanding mechanical performance, making them suitable for thin-shell constructions and high-strength applications.
-The results provide new opportunities for advanced concrete with improved durability and mechanical characteristics, using nanotechnology supplementary cementitious materials synergy.
+The results provide new opportunities for advanced concrete with improved durability and mechanical nanotechnology characteristics, using and supplementary cementitious materials synergy.

 Scrivener (2021) tackled a significant issue in the domain of supplemental cementitious materials (SCMs): the worldwide inconsistency in the chemical and physical characteristics of commonly used SCMs like slag and metakaolin.
 The research presented a framework for standardisation to guarantee uniform performance despite variations in regional sourcing.
 This system included classification processes predicated on essential factors like oxide composition, reactivity indices, particle fineness, and impurity thresholds.
 Focus was directed towards creating predictive performance criteria, enabling engineers to foresee durability and strength results based on material characteristics.
 The suggested approach facilitates a more dependable integration of supply chain management into cementitious composites by merging laboratory testing data and worldwide supply chain factors, particularly in performance-based design scenarios.
 Scrivener's work represents a major advancement in the standardisation of SCM use globally, promoting sustainable concrete techniques and mitigating technical concerns associated with raw material variability.
-This framework facilitates the wider implementation of SCMs in both traditional and decreases in permeability.
-This study underscores high-performance applications. the capability of AI as a formidable instrument in the
+This framework facilitates the wider implementation of SCMs in both traditional and high-performance applications.